5 Common Swimming Pool Defects

 Swimming pools, both above-ground and in-ground, are common in many Dallas neighborhoods.
 You may initially get a pool as a way to keep cool and entertain guests in the summer, but as too many pool owners learn, many of these pools have disastrous defects.
 A defective swimming pool can create dangers for guests and pool owners alike.
-If you or a loved one was injured by a defective pool on your own property or on someone else’s property, call the defective swimming pool injury attorneys at The Queenan Law Firm for a free consultation on your case.
+If you or a loved one was injured by a defective pool on your own property or on someone else’s property, call an Arlington TX personal injury lawyer at The Queenan Law Firm for a free consultation on your case.

 Types of Swimming Pool Defects in Texas